rintala/DD2423/lab3/answers_jr_lab3.md

     - Mean-shift will update it's position, according to where the maximum of local density is located.
   - Both methods are used for segmenting images, and treat colour and pixels as samples from a prob. distrib.

 ---

+## 4. Normalized Cut

 **Question 7**: Does the ideal parameter setting vary depending on the images?
 If you look at the images, can you see a reason why the ideal settings might differ?
 Illustrate with an example image with the parameters you prefer for that image.

 **Answers:**

+The ideal params definitely depend on the image they are applied to.
+The functionality/control that each of the parameters holds:

+- **ncuts_thresh** - Decides max cutting cost that we allow, which translates to how similar areas we allow to cut/separate.
+Larger value of ncuts_thresh means more similar areas will be OK to separate apart.
+- **min_area** - Sets min. limit on how small areas/segments are allowed.
+- **max_depth** - Sets the amount of recursive calls that are made i.e. the amount of cuts that will be made.
+If we increase max_depth, we will get more segments.

+- **color_bandwidth** - This param affects how similar pixels are weighted.
+  - Low bandwidth => large weights for similar pixels and low weigths for unsimilar pixels
+  - High bandwidth => flattening the Gaussian - decreasing the weight for similar pixels and increasing weight for unsimilar pixels => affects cost of cut and segmentation
+- **radius** - Decides the size of the neighbouring area of a pixel.
+A larger radius will include pixels even further away into account; this, however, increases time complexity.

+Key take-aways are:

+- If we reduce max_depth on images containing complex structures, we achieve bad results
+- If we get an image with lots of complexity, ncuts_thresh has to be increased - like for example the tiger vs. orange
+- Max_depth could be increased in order to increase the amount of cuts that will be made, however it was kept unchanged during these tests, and thus did not affect any